hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 The Leibniz cluster was installed in the spring of 2017.
-It is a NEC system consisting of 152 compute nodes with dual 14-core Intel `E5-2680v4 <https://ark.intel.com/products/75277>`_ Broadwell generation CPUs connected through a EDR InfiniBand network.
+It is a NEC system consisting of 152 compute nodes with dual 14-core Intel `E5-2680v4 <https://ark.intel.com/products/75277>`_ Broadwell generation CPUs connected through an EDR InfiniBand network.
 144 of these nodes have 128 GB RAM, the other
 8 have 256 GB RAM.
 The nodes do not have a sizeable local disk.